blongden/vnd.error/README.md

 ## Constraints

-The root of a vnd.error representation MUST be a Error element.
+The root of a vnd.error representation MUST be an 'errors' element containing one or more 'error' representations.

 ## Acknowledgements